 How much does the King cost the Netherlands?

-In 2016, the King’s budget was 40,6 million euros.
-This was largely spent on staff and materials for the Royal Household.
-The King himself received 5,4 million euros for personal expenditures and private income.
+In 2020, the King’s budget is 44,4 million euros.
+This will largely be spent on staff and materials for the Royal Household.
+The King himself will receive 5,9 million euros for personal expenditures and private income.

 Voting rights of the King

 Like every other Dutch citizen over 18 years old, the King has the right to vote.
 However, he does not make use of this right, in light of his impartial status.
 This is an unwritten rule in Dutch state law.